ilyasergey/YSC2229/source/week-08-rabin-karp.rst

 **Question:** what is the worst-case complexity of Rabin-Karp search?

+**Question:** why on regular strungs Rabin-Karp search is not so efficient?

 **Question:** What do you think would be the strings on which Rabin-Karp search performs more efficiently than naive search?

 ..
 Complexity: :math:`O(n)`